Meister Eckhart: Career

 On 14 May 1311 Eckhart was appointed by the general chapter held at Naples as teacher at Paris.
 To be invited back to Paris for a second stint as magister was a rare privilege, previously granted only to Thomas Aquinas.
-Eckhart stayed in Paris for two academic years, until the summer of 1313, living in the same house as William of Paris.

-Then follows a long period of which it is known only that he spent part of the time at Strasbourg.
+Eckhart stayed in Paris for two academic years, until the summer of 1313, living in the same house as inquistor William of Paris.
+After that follows a long period of which it is known only that Eckhart spent part of the time at Strasbourg.
 It is unclear what specific office he held there: he seems chiefly to have been concerned with spiritual direction and with preaching in convents of Dominicans.

 A passage in a chronicle of the year 1320, extant in manuscript (cf. Wilhelm Preger, i.
 352–399), speaks of a prior Eckhart at Frankfurt who was suspected of heresy, and some historians have linked this to Meister Eckhart.